nyagamunene/supermq-docs/docs/authz-spec.md

 - `sub_group_channel_remove_role_users`: Allows to remove user from a role for all channels in all sub-groups.
 - `sub_group_channel_view_role_users`: Allows to view users in a role for all channels in all sub-groups.

-### Domain:
+### Domain

 A `Domain` is a the top-level organizational unit that manages and governs various sub-entities like groups, channels, and clients.

 #### Specification of Domains

 1. Each Domain should have it own roles.
 2. User can be added in any role in domain
-4. Domain should actions which can be use to operation like read, update, delete over the domain and additional actions to read, update, delete all its groups, clients and channels.
+3. Domain should actions which can be use to operation like read, update, delete over the domain and additional actions to read, update, delete all its groups, clients and channels.

 #### Domain Actions

 - `update`, `read`, `delete`: The ability to create, update, read, or delete a domain.
 - `manage_role`: Allows managing roles within a domain, to edit, read, delete the role and actions.
 - `add_role_users`: Allows to add user to a role.